gkapfham/seed/README.md

 processing libraries.
 If you would also like to run those tests along with those that complete more quickly, then you can type `pytest tests --runslow`.

+## Using SEED

+If you would like to learn more about how to use SEED, please type `python3 seed.py --help` and review the command-line options.
+If you would, for instance, like to see who has responded to the SEED survey by processing the provided `seed.json` file you can type `python3 seed.py --show-respondents`.

 ## Problems or Praise

 If you have any problems with installing or using SEED, then please create an